-Momentarily bringing ISEL/RST low and then back high while the device is operating in normal or power-down mode will RESET the I2C registers to their default values.
-The device configuration will be changed to the default power-up state with I2C enabled.
+Momentarily bringing ISEL/RST low and then back high while the device is operating in normal or power-down mode resets the I2C registers to their default values, and the device configuration is changed to the default power-up state with I2C enabled.
 After power up, the device must be reset.
-It is suggested that this pin be tied to the system reset signal, which is low during power up and is then asserted high after all the power supplies are fully functional.
+It is suggested that a low going pulse with 100 ns minimum width be applied to this pin after all the power supplies are fully functional.